Offering the area’s only FDA cleared cold laser therapy in veterinary practice.

 Heal wounds faster and relieve various types of pain syndromes in pets.
 This new therapy gives Healing Springs an advantage in the treatment of various pain syndromes and in healing wounds.
 While cold laser therapy has many day to day applications, the most exciting aspect of this new therapy at Healing Springs is that it gives us opportunities to better resolve chronic problems such as lick granulomas that won’t fully heal and painful legs and backs that are still stiff even with constant meds.
 This therapy can improve healing after surgery and can improve the outcomes of orthopedic surgeries where bones need to heal to metal plates.
 Healing Springs can use cold laser therapy in the treatment of:

-About the Treatments: In cold laser therapy treatments, your Healing Springs vets use a hand held emitter to direct far-infrared lasers at targeted areas (usually the area of pain or the wound itself).
+In cold laser therapy treatments, your Healing Springs vets use a hand held emitter to direct far-infrared lasers at targeted areas (usually the area of pain or the wound itself).
 Pets can barely feel it.
 Depending on the state of the targeted tissue, a very slight tingling, heating, or cooling sensation may be felt.
 This is a result of the chemical reactions going on under the skin.
 The cold laser itself does not heat or cool.
 The laser is held over each area for a short period of time, usually less than three minutes.
 Costs will involve our normal exam fee plus treatment fee for the first visit.
-Subsequent visits may cost as little as $10 for short treatments.
+Subsequent visits may cost as little as $10 for short treatments (price last updated here 2012).
 Positive results can often be seen after one to three sessions.
 For optimal results, many conditions should have six or more sessions spread over two or more weeks.

 Consistent clinical effect is determined by a number of specific aspects unique to various laser medical devices.
 These specific aspects include the types of diodes producing the light, the wavelength of the light, and the wattage of the laser.
 To understand the importance of these variables, consider this light analogy.
 If you study a light bulb, light from the sun, and a black light, you will find very different effects and uses for each, because of color, wavelength, and source.
 In laser therapy, studies find that the gallium aluminum arsenide diodes used by our device create greater wound healing effects than infrared diodes.
 Emerging research is also suggesting that lower wattage lasers may be better than high wattage lasers because they emit the photons more slowly over a longer lasting treatment, giving cells time to react, as opposed to blasting the cells with a much higher quantity of photons all at once.